 Medical emergencies can arise unexpectedly when you're abroad, leading to significant medical expenses.
 Without travel insurance, these costs fall on you.

-Medical emergencies that occur outside Canada are significantly more expensive than at home, and your Government Health Care coverage becomes limited as soon as you are outside your home province and country.
+Medical treatments outside Canada can be considerably more costly than domestic care.
+Remember, your Government Health Care coverage is limited once you leave your province or country.

-Here are some examples of factors that can affect cost:
+There are a number of factors that can affect plan pricing, including: